PhilNel/world-of-spoons/src/pages/cocktails/hobbitron-orchard-mule.md

 ## Method

-1. Lightly muddle thyme with appleand lemon juice.
+1. Lightly muddle thyme with apple and lemon juice.
 2. Add whisky and ice, stir gently.
 3. Top with ginger ale and garnish with apple slice.

+## Tips

+- For a stronger apple flavor, try using fresh-pressed apple juice
+- The thyme adds a subtle herbal note that complements the apple
+- Adjust the ginger ale amount to your preferred level of sweetness